Lord Eliot Convention: The agreement

 Meanwhile, the battle of Artaza (April 20–22, 1835) had resulted in the defeat of the Isabeline troops under Gerónimo Valdés, who took refuge at Estella.

 Zumalacárregui stationed himself at the valley of Berrueza and met Lord Eliot there.
 Zumalacárregui agreed fairly quickly to the accord which he signed on April 24 at Asarta, thereby sparing the lives of 27 Isabeline prisoners who were about to be executed.

 Lord Eliot wished to have an autograph of Zumalacárregui; the Carlist general, meanwhile, wrote that "at Asarta, located in the valley of Berrueza, celebrated for the various battles that have occurred there during this century, I had the honor to receive Lord Eliot on April 25, 1835, Lord Eliot - Tomás de Zumalacárregui."
 As a gift, Lord Eliot gave Zumalacárregui a telescope that Wellington had used during the War of Spanish Independence; the telescope is conserved today at the Museo Militar in Madrid.

 The British commissioners traveled with Zumalacárregui from Asarta to Estella in search of the Isabeline general Gerónimo Valdés, in charge of the operations in the north of Spain after the resignation of Espoz y Mina, to sign the agreement.
-On the way there, they stopped at a convent at Irache; Zumalacárregui reported that at Irache "there were some very beautiful nuns who made an excellent chocolate."
+On the way there, they stopped at the Monastery of Irache; Zumalacárregui reported that at Irache "there were some very beautiful nuns who made an excellent chocolate."

 Eliot did not find Valdés at Estella, but found him instead at Logroño.
 Valdés was not happy with the text that had been signed by Zumalacárregui, and made changes that he considered prudent.
 He signed the agreement at Logroño on April 27, 1835.
 A Carlist colonel who had accompanied the British commissioners to Logroño brought back the new text to Zumalacárregui, who signed the newly worded agreement on April 28, 1835 at Eulate.

 The Convention contained the following nine stipulations: